 Photo courtesy of Virginia Tech athletics

-Virginia Tech wrestling may not have left Raleigh with an ACC team title, but the ultimately journeyman and sixth-year senior Korbin Myers did not come home empty-handed.
+Virginia Tech wrestling may not have left Raleigh with an ACC team title, but the ultimate journeyman and sixth-year senior Korbin Myers did not come home empty-handed.

 It’s been quite the ride for the Carlisle, Penn. native.
 Although he could opt to return to Blacksburg for a seventh year, he may have ended his ACC career in the best way possible — with his first ACC title.